vojkodrev/sortsave/README.md

 ## Connecting to Postgres db

 Port 5432 is exposed.
 So just connect to localhost:5432 with you favourite psql client.
+Default username is postgres and password is sortsavepass.

 ## Stopping